mozilla/data-docs/concepts/analysis_gotchas.md

 A rule of thumb is data from two days ago is usually fairly representative.

-If you'd like to read more about this subject and look at pretty graphs, there are a series of blogposts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/), [here](https://chuttenblog.wordpress.com/2017/07/12/latency-improvements-or-yet-another-satisfying-graph/) and [here](https://chuttenblog.wordpress.com/2017/09/12/two-days-or-how-long-until-the-data-is-in/).
+If you'd like to read more about this subject and look at pretty graphs, there are a series of blog posts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/), [here](https://chuttenblog.wordpress.com/2017/07/12/latency-improvements-or-yet-another-satisfying-graph/) and [here](https://chuttenblog.wordpress.com/2017/09/12/two-days-or-how-long-until-the-data-is-in/).

 #### Pingsender

-Pingsender greatly reduces delay in sending pings to mozilla, but only some types of pings are sent by pingsender.
-[Bug 1310703](https://bugzilla.mozilla.org/show_bug.cgi?id=1310703) introduced pingsender for crash pings and was merged in Firefox 54, which hit release on June 13, 2017.
-[Bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360) moved shutdown pings to pingsender and was merged in Firefox 55, which hit release on August 8, 2017.
-[Bug 1374270](https://bugzilla.mozilla.org/show_bug.cgi?id=1374270) added sending health pings on shutdown via pingsender and was merged in Firefox 56, which hit release on Sept 28, 2017.
-Other types of pings are not sent with pingsender.
+Pingsender greatly reduces delay in sending pings to Mozilla, but only some types of pings are sent by Pingsender.
+[Bug 1310703](https://bugzilla.mozilla.org/show_bug.cgi?id=1310703) introduced Pingsender for crash pings and was merged in Firefox 54, which hit release on June 13, 2017.
+[Bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360) moved shutdown pings to Pingsender and was merged in Firefox 55, which hit release on August 8, 2017.
+[Bug 1374270](https://bugzilla.mozilla.org/show_bug.cgi?id=1374270) added sending health pings on shutdown via Pingsender and was merged in Firefox 56, which hit release on Sept 28, 2017.
+Other types of pings are not sent with Pingsender.
 This is usually okay because Firefox is expected to continue running long enough to send those pings.

-Mobile clients do not have pingsender, so they suffer delay as given in [this query](https://sql.telemetry.mozilla.org/queries/49867#134105).
+Mobile clients do not have Pingsender, so they suffer delay as given in [this query](https://sql.telemetry.mozilla.org/queries/49867#134105).

 ### Submission Date